Understanding and Defining Your B2B Target Market

 Define an Impactful Value Proposition

 Strong positioning answers three questions: Why now?
 Why you?
 Why different?
-By demonstrating that you understand the context of your targets, you establish a link of relevance.
-Leverage intent signals to build a narrative adapted to each segment.
+Demonstrating that you understand the context of your targets establishes relevance.
+Use intent signals to build a narrative that fits each segment.

 Rely on Evidence and Credibility

-B2B decision-makers are sensitive to concrete proof: measured ROI, customer case studies, targeted demos, benchmarks.
+B2B decision-makers respond to concrete proof: measured ROI, customer case studies, targeted demos, benchmarks.
 Structure your arguments around real examples and results achieved by comparable companies.
-Integrate use cases that concretely illustrate performance, and highlight the relevance of your offering in varied sector contexts.
-An offering perceived as reliable and differentiated attracts buyers.
-According to Demand Gen Report, 95% of B2B decision-makers consider content with customer proof essential in their buying journey.
+Integrate use cases that illustrate performance across varied sector contexts.
+According to Demand Gen Report, 95% of B2B decision-makers consider content with customer proof essential in their buying process.

 Steering and Adjusting Your Targeting Strategy